RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey_004.md

 ![View of the instance connection page showing a series of output](/img/practitioner_journey/004/apply_complete.png)

-When this finishes, you should be able to go to the domain you reserved and see something like the following:
+When this finishes, you should be able to go to the domain you reserved and see something like the following (_It may take up to 20 minutes or so after terraform finishes before your site resolves in a browser.
+This is because of the way the internet "phone book" works--it takes time for the relevant systems to learn that new urls are available.
+One thing you can do to speed up the process somewhat is to wait a little while before going to your site for the first time.
+These systems can be pretty lazy--if they check once and don't find anything, they "remember" that there's nothing there and don't actually check again until some amount of time has passed.
+This is called caching, and it is the cause of and solution to many problems._):

 ![View of the home page](/img/practitioner_journey/004/front_page.png)